leosantanaoliva/A-B-Testing-Report-Dashboard/README.md

 ## Dataset:

-This Dataset is about a Markting comapniy running ad caimpagns, so since the maket might seem complex, so they chosed to run a A/B Test in order to measure how successful the makergin campaign has been.
+This Dataset is about a Markting comapniy running ad caimpagns, so since the maket might seem complex, so they chosed to run a A/B Test in order to measure how successful the marketing campaign has been.

 The companies are interested in answering two questions:
 Would the campaign be successful?